OrderLab/Anduril/README.md

   crashtuner= tool/bin/analyze-${case_name}.sh
   tool/move/${case_name}.sh
 ```
-For artifact evaluation, the scripts do this and move `tree.json` to `evaluation/case_name` for later dynamic experiments.
 ## Run dynamic experiments
 ### Preparation of the experiment
 All the evaluation should happen in `evaluation/case_name` directory.